The Best Smart Smoke and Carbon Monoxide Detectors

 Smart smoke detectors work like traditional ones, using ionization or photoelectric sensors (or a combination of the two) to detect smoke in the air, and sounding a loud alarm if there’s fire danger.
 The difference?
 Smart smoke detectors are wifi-enabled.
 They’ll connect to your smartphone; allowing mobile alerts, remote silencing, and low-battery or defect notifications.
 Depending on the model you choose, smart smoke detectors may also offer voice assistant technology, IFTTT commands, a nightlight function, and more.

-How often do you need to replace smoke detectors?
+How often do you need to replace smoke and carbon monoxide detectors?

 The U.S. Fire Administration recommends replacing your smoke detectors once every 10 years to ensure that all sensors are working properly.
-If you’re approaching the 10-year mark, it may be the right time to consider investing in smart smoke detectors.
+Carbon monoxide detectors typically need replacing every five to seven years, according to the manufacturer’s instructions.
+If you’re approaching those end dates, it may be the right time to consider investing in smart detectors.

-The number of smart smoke detectors you need depends on the size and layout of your home.
+The number of smart detectors you need depends on the size and layout of your home.
 The National Fire Protection Association recommends installing a smoke alarm “inside each bedroom, outside each sleeping area, and on every level of the home, including the basement.”
+CO alarms have similar requirements, so you don’t have to worry about installing extra detectors anywhere you wouldn’t normally place a smoke alarm.
 You’re not required to replace every device with a smart version, but note that by mixing smart detectors and non-smart detectors, important functions are lost — like the ability to alert you to the specific room that smoke has been detected in.

 What about Birdi, Halo+, and Netatmo smart smoke detectors?

-For more information about smoke alarm regulations, fire hazards, and emergency preparedness, you can check out some of the national agencies we consulted for this review:
+For more information about smoke and carbon monoxide alarm regulations, fire hazards, and emergency preparedness, you can check out some of the national agencies we consulted for this review:

 - First Alert keeps track of smoke and CO detector regulations by state.